City-of-Helsinki/linkedevents/importers.md

 *espoo* is an importer for Espoo city.

-Basic example would be an event oranized by Espoo city for its residents, which you can import with this importer.
+Basic example would be an event organized by Espoo city for its residents, which you can import with this importer.

 ### What depends on it?
 If you want to populate the database with events organized by Espoo city, you need *espoo* importer.